WEB DESIGN YORK

 • Informal user interviews with women aged 35–55 to explore their awareness, symptoms, and emotional responses to menopause

-• Discussions with the client to understand her goals, experiences with clients, and common questions or misconceptions
+• Discussions with the client to understand her goals, experiences with her own clients, and common questions or misconceptions

 • Review of online social groups, like menopause Facebook communities, to get a sense of the tone, language, and recurring issues people were discussing